Anostomus anostomus

 Distribution

-Type locality is given simply as ‘South America’ but this species is widespread throughout the Amazon and Orinoco river systems in Peru, Brazil, Venezuela and Guyana.
+Type locality is given simply as ‘South America’, and this species is widespread throughout the Amazon and Orinoco river systems in Peru, Brazil, Venezuela and Guyana.

 Habitat